fcesc/micropython_onewire_ds2405/README.md

 # micropython_onewire_ds2405
 DS2405 PIO port control.

-This code allows MicroPython to control the PIO port of the DS2405.
+This is a simple example of how to control the PIO output port of the DS2405 chip with MicroPython.

-This chip uses the 1-wire communications protocol.